chirinosjor/delivery-orders-react/README.md

 # Delivery orders control with REACT

-This is a personal project where a restaurant's current orders can be managed so you can have control with all the delivery drivers and the wait time until they get the order when its ready.
+This is a personal project where a restaurant can manage the current orders so they can have control with delivery drivers and the wait time until they get the orders when they are ready.

-The project is now available to check in: https://deliver-orders-react.herokuapp.com/
+The project is now available in: https://deliver-orders-react.herokuapp.com/

 ## API